rootstrap/blog/content/Exception Tracking - Tiziana Romani.md

 So what exactly drove us to undertake such a project?
 We don't intend to reinvent the wheel, a wide variety of versions for this tool already exist, as said.
 Yet in our company, we can perceive a strong and growing open-source culture that we identify with and support.
 We hope that by sharing this project, we can give back to the community and help anyone developing hobby projects and small MVPs, where you may not want to pay for an external service, to get exception tracking right out of the box, without much effort.

-In case you are interested in the subject, stay tuned for incoming posts where we explain how we built ExceptionHunter from the ground up, along with some technical matters.
+If you are interested in the subject, stay tuned for incoming posts where we explain how we built ExceptionHunter from the ground up, along with some technical matters.

 Happy tracking.